Flutter vs Nativescript: Everything You Need To Know in 2022

 Flutter vs NativeScript

-Native apps take advantage of specific features to an operating system of a device, unlike other cross-platform applications.
+Uniquely, Native apps take advantage of specific features of an operating system of a device, unlike other cross-platform applications.

 Further, this functionality is beneficial for native mobile app projects as it uses the full potential of the device features.